119 Tauri

+Nomenclature

+119 Tauri is the star's Flamsteed designation, and CE Tauri is its variable star designation.
+It is sometimes referred to by the nickname "Ruby Star" in reference to its red color, coined by astronomer A. Ahad in the 2000s.
+Other red stars have also been described as "ruby stars".

 Description

 119 Tauri has a spectral class of M2 and a luminosity class of Iab-Ib, intermediate between an intermediate-luminosity supergiant and a less luminous supergiant.
-It is approximately 1,800 light years from Earth, and with a colour index of +2.07 it is one of the reddest naked eye stars in the night sky.
-It is a similar star to Betelgeuse although redder and more distant.
+It is approximately 1,800 light years from Earth, and with a colour index of +2.07 it is one of the reddest naked-eye stars in the night sky, second only to Mu Cephei (the Garnet Star).

 119 Tauri is classified as a semiregular variable star and has been given the variable star designation CE Tauri.
 The General Catalogue of Variable Stars gives a magnitude range from +4.23 to +4.54 with a period of 165 days.
-Other published studies find poorly-defined periodicity, but with possible periods around 270 and 1,300 days.
+Other published studies find poorly defined periodicity, but with possible periods around 270 and 1,300 days.
 Its infrared magnitude changes much less than the visual magnitude; the visual brightness changes are driven by changes in temperature which shift the proportion of electromagnetic radiation emitted in the visual range.